hibernator11/nls/README.md

 }
 ```

-The ShEx schemas has been automatically generated using the tool sheXer:
+The ShEx schemas has been automatically generated using the tool [sheXer](https://github.com/DaniFdezAlvarez/shexer/).
+The following example shows how to create the ShEx schemas for the classes `bibframe:Agent` and `bibframe:Work` using as input 500 instances and with a threshold of tolerance value of 0.8 (the minimun percentage of nodes that should conform with a constraint c):

 ```
 from shexer.shaper import Shaper